-Miranda lent his voice to a new all-star recording of the 1965 song "What the World Needs Now is Love," with all proceeds going to help the LGBT Center of Central Florida, and he collaborated on a song with Jennifer Lopez called "Love Make the World Go Round" that will benefit victims and families of the Orlando shooting.
+Miranda lent his voice to a new all-star recording of the 1965 song "What the World Needs Now is Love," with all proceeds going to help the LGBT Center of Central Florida, and he collaborated on a song with Jennifer Lopez called "Love Makes the World Go Round" that will benefit the victims of the Pulse shooting.

 DOCUMENTARY ON PBS

 The 90-minute "Hamilton's America" is directed by Alex Horwitz, one of Miranda's best friends from college, who started filming Miranda for the show while the composer was writing "Hamilton."

 "He's got footage of me writing 'My Shot,'" he said.
 "He's gone on to get interviews with George W. Bush, the Obamas, Jimmy Fallon, Questlove."
 Miranda also did sit-down interviews with theater icons Stephen Sondheim and John Weidman and a discussion with rapper Nas about writing lyrics.